SidKwok/template-rwb/README.md

 npm run build --report
 ```

-### sourceMap
+### Source Map

-You can have a better experience on debugging with sourceMap in your dev-server, but we disable it by default in production for others are not supposed to get your source code from the browser.
+You can have a better experience on debugging with sourceMap in your development, but we disable it by default in production for others are not supposed to get your source code from the browser.
 It also can make your building process faster.
 Feel free to turn it on in `config/index.js: productionSourceMap`.

 ### Unit test with jest

 We provide [jest](http://facebook.github.io/jest/) as the default unit test library for its powerful and convenient apis.
 We also use [Enzyme](http://airbnb.io/enzyme/index.html) as a helper to make components more testable.
-All test files should place in `./__tests__`.
-And you need you create the files named `your-js(x)-file.test.js`, or other files will not use for test.
+All test files should place in `./test/unit/__tests__`.
+And you need to create the files named `your-js(x)-file.test.js`, or it will not pass in jest.
 But you can set your own rules in `package.json`.

 ## Known Issues

 * When combine with `react-router v3`, hot-reload will cause browser's error log in `console`.
 This is `react-router v3`'s known issue, but it doesn't have other side effects.
-I solve this issue with a random number as a key in router, thanks[@chenz24](https://github.com/chenz24).
+I solve this issue with a random number as a `key` in router, thanks to [@chenz24](https://github.com/chenz24).
 Noted that there is no such issue with `v4`.

 * ~~When combine with `Redux`, hot-reload will cause `<Provider> does not support changing `store` on the fly...` in the console, and break hot-reload in redux.~~